wallarm/product-documentation/docs/admin-en/installation-kong-en.md

 # Installing with Kong

 !!! info "Prerequisites"
-    The Kong platform shall meet the following requirements:
+    Requirements for the Kong platform:

     * Kong version 1.4.3 or lower
     * Kong installed on a platform [supported by Wallarm][doc-supported-os] according to Kong's [official instructions][kong-install]